anilrgukt/flash-tv-scripts/README.md

 ## services
 Services for systemd and bash scripts that will run FLASH-TV and Home Assistant on boot and restart FLASH-TV periodically\*

-> Check service status with test_services.sh if necessary
+> Start and check status of all services quickly with test_services.sh if necessary
+> Disable and stop all services quickly with stop_services.sh if necessary

 ## python_scripts
 Python scripts for running FLASH-TV detection, recognition, and gaze estimation algorithms